veasey/block-n-scroll/LOG.md

 13 06 2025
 Basic homepage, thinking about main navigation and initial information displayed.
 Changed how web container is built, as would like a mounted volume (instead of copied files) for source, so I can make updates to source and templates without having to rebuild containers each time.

+---
+14 06 2025
+Debugging route that gets all team data via DB.
+Is having issues connecting to the DB container from the web container.